Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 This is **NOT** a simple plug & play plugin.
 To make it function, you need to do some work.
 The main reason for this is that this plugin uses [kriansa's h2p library](https://github.com/kriansa/h2p "H2p"), which in turn makes use of [PhantomJS](http://phantomjs.org/ "PhantomJS").
 You can install PhantomJS on your server (see for instance for ubuntu [this](https://gist.github.com/julionc/7476620)).
 However, on shared hosting you most probably can't do that so you'll need to run a precompiled binary.

-On the other hand, wkhtmltopdf makes use of [Qt WebKit](https://wiki.qt.io/Qt_WebKit "Qt WebKit"), which makes it possible to really render pages using javascript, html and css, including fonts etc. This is something (as far as I know) pure php-pdf-creators don't do.
+On the other hand, PhantomJS makes use of [Qt WebKit](https://wiki.qt.io/Qt_WebKit "Qt WebKit"), which makes it possible to really render pages using javascript, html and css, including fonts etc. This is something (as far as I know) pure php-pdf-creators don't do.

 # Getting started